 Keeping track of all your deductions can be a chore, so the IRS gives you a shortcut.
 They let you take a "standard deduction".
 For 2018 returns, you can claim a standard deduction of $12,000 (single), $18,000 (head of household), or $24,000 (married filing jointly).
 You don't have to keep track of anything, you just subtract your standard deduction, even if your actual expenses were more or less.
 This makes things very easy.
 You get to pick this standard deduction on Line 8 of Form 1040 (2018).
 The overwhelming majority of taxpayers use the standard deduction and don't bother to itemize.

 But if you're one of those rare taxpayers who has a lot more in deductions than the standard deduction amount, then it makes sense to claim your actual expenses and skip the $12-24k grab-bag.
 You list these expenses on Schedule A of Form 1040.
 When you use Schedule A to list your expenses instead of taking the standard deduction, then you're itemizing your deductions.
 So there you have it, that's what "itemizing your deductions" means.

 You can deduct your gambling losses, but there are some catches:

 - You can deduct only as much as you won, not more.
 That means you can never show a net loss for gambling.
-For example, if you lose $1000 playing slots, and then win a $400 keno jackpot, you can deduct only $400 of your slot loss.
-You'll pay taxes on $600 of income.
+For example, if you lose $1000 playing slots, and the next day win $400, and that's the only gambling you do for the year, you can deduct only $400 of your slot loss.
+You'll report a $400 win and a $400 loss.

 - You can't carry over losses from one year to the next.
 You report wins and losses for the current year only.

-- Nonresident aliens are taxed on slot winnings, but can't deduct their losses.
+- Nonresident aliens can't deduct their losses, even though they're taxed on winnings.
 (Forbes)

 Separating wins from losses